Online Multi-Object Tracking and Segmentation with GMPHD Filter and Mask-based Affinity Fusion: Proposed Method

-Proposed hierarchical data association (HDA) has two-step association: Segment-to-track association (S2TA) and Track-to-track association (T2TA).
-Each association has different observations and states as inputs to compute affinity$_{pm}$ and affinity$_{appr}$, see Figure~\ref{fig2:pipeline}.
+To compensate for the imperfection of the framewise one-step online propagation of the GMPHD filtering process, we extend the GMPHD filter-based online MOT with a hierarchical data association (HDA) strategy that has two-step association steps: S2TA and T2TA (see Figure~\ref{fig4}).
+Each association has different states and observations as inputs, which are used to compute position and motion affinity$_{pm}$ and appearance affinity$_{appr}$ (see Figure~\ref{fig5}).

+To build the proposed HDA strategy, we define some online MOT's processing units at the present time $t$. $S_t$ indicates the instance segmentation results and the $k^{th}$ segment is denoted by $s^{k}_{t}$. $T$ indicates a set of tracks.
+These units are defined in detail as: